WANT TO KNOW ABOUT ERIKA?

 My core values include curiosity, connection, and courage.
 I harness these spiritual tools to push back at the ways our culture alienates us from one another, and threatens us with numbness.
 I believe that we were made to feel wonder, pleasure, and love.

-I also believe that life returns our affection, and rewards our vulnerability.
-When stage 2 breast cancer dropped into my life, I kicked it to the curb.
+I also believe that life returns our affection and rewards our vulnerability.
+When Stage 2 breast cancer dropped into my life, I kicked it to the curb.
 Was I scared?
 Yes.
-But I wasn't alone... and my license plate trumpets that reminder: UB BRAVE.
+But I wasn't alone... and that journey reinforced my conviction in the importance of community.

-I'm playful, nerdy, and a bit unconventional.
-A bride once called me "quirky" in her review, and I've embraced that term as a badge of honor.
-While I honor tradition, my out-of-the-box ideas put a fresh, creative spin on established norms.
+I'm playful, nerdy, creative, and a bit unconventional (an Enneagram 4, if you're into that).
+While I honor tradition, my out-of-the-box ideas put a fresh spin on established norms.

 My partner and I love the life we've built together.
 You can usually find us hiking, renovating our 1893 house, or playing Wingspan with competitive zeal!
 Every day, I offer gratitude for the voice of Spirit, which leads me forward to love the hell out of this world.